 The Organization began receiving donations with the intentions of creating a permanent endowment in 2001.
 The Organization established the endowment funds with the intent to preserve the fair value of the original gift absent explicit donor stipulations to the contrary.
-As a result, the Organization classifies as permanently restricted net assets the original value of gifts donated to the permanent endowment, and the original value of subsequent gifts to the permanent endowment.
+As a result, the Organization classifies as net assets with donor restrictions - perpetual in nature the original value of gifts donated to the permanent endowment, and the original value of subsequent gifts to the permanent endowment.
 The Organization maintains realized and unrealized gains and losses within the endowment.
-As of June 30, 2018 and 2017, permanently restricted net assets were \$332,318 and \$319,422, respectively.
+As of June 30, 2019 and 2018, net assets with donor restrictions - perpetual in nature were \$343,438 and \$332,318, respectively.

-16) Operating leases
+17) Operating leases

 Kingsley House, Inc. leases space from 1542 Constance Street, Inc. for its program needs.
 The lease runs through March 2046.
-Total rent expense under the lease was \$66,000 for the years ended June 30, 2018 and 2017.
+Total rent expense under the lease was \$66,000 for the years ended June 30, 2019 and 2018.
 The rent expense associated with this lease agreement has been eliminated on the combined statement of activities.